Microwave Oatmeal with Old Fashioned Rolled Oats (whole oats)

 Microwave Oatmeal Recipe

 We love oatmeal for breakfast and have it several times a week.
 But since we started making oatmeal in the microwave, there’s no turning back!
 Wow, the results are fantastic.
 After you understand your specific microwave wattage and power, you’ll be making perfect oatmeal again and again.
-The old fashioned rolled oats cook plump and perfect.
-It’s so delicious and fluffy, not mushy when you’re using whole oats.
-This recipe does not work for quick oats because those have a tendency to come out mushy.

 Video: Making Easy Oatmeal in the Microwave with Old-Fashioned Oats

 Breakfast just got easier & more delicious.
 Microwaving old-fashioned oats for a quick breakfast is super easy and tastes great.
 No extra pans to wash and the texture is perfect.
+Watch the video to see how simple and quick this technique is.

 How to Cook Oatmeal in Microwave